Skip to main content

 Prevention Tips

-• Always use the LEAF's built-in navigation when heading to a fast charger for preconditioning
+• On the 2026 European LEAF, always use the built-in navigation when heading to a fast charger for preconditioning

-• Plan stops to arrive between 10% and 20% state of charge
+• Plan stops to arrive between 10-20% state of charge for the fastest DC speeds

 Quick Diagnosis